pgomalley/TickerLookupWebApplication/README.md

 ### Running the App

-To start the server, run the following command in your terminal:
+To start the server, run the Python Script in your enviroment BEFORE attempting to open the web application.

 The application can be accessed in a web browser at `http://localhost:5500/`.